Curry Rice & Ramen Combos Savoring Best Japanese Curry Singapore

 While they do not offer a traditional ramen bowl, they serve a fantastic Chicken Katsu Curry Udon.
 This is where things get interesting.
 The udon noodles are thick and chewy, substantial enough to stand up to the rich, dark curry sauce without getting lost.

 • My personal take: This is the combo I crave on a rainy day.
 The spicy curry and the chewy udon noodles create a warming, comforting experience that feels like a hug in a bowl.
 It is less about balance and more about full-throttle flavor.
+The dish is perfect for those looking for hearty Japanese curry in Singapore, especially near Millenia Walk where the restaurant is conveniently located.

 Coco Ichibanya: The Global Standard for Japanese Curry Rice